 “While the federal government repeatedly ignores the voices of women speaking out against the scourge of sexual violence, in New York, we are taking action,”

 Andrew Cuomo, governor of New York, said.

 On April 12, 2018, Governor Cuomo signed into law the FY 2019 New York State Budget, which included important sexual harassment standards for all employers in the state.
 A proposal from his 2018 Women’s Agenda for New York: Equal Rights, Equal Opportunity; the package is, according to New York State, the most comprehensive one pertaining to sexual harassment in the United States.
 It also includes materials, such as a model sexual harassment policy and a list of requirements for employer policies, based on the feedback and advice of many different individuals, advocates and advocacy groups, employers, organizations across a wide range of industries, and others.

 Why Are These Laws Necessary?

 Clearly, the New York State government is prioritizing the safety and wellbeing of its workers.
-Compliance is essential for any employer, and training is crucial for ensuring that the organization is meeting the state laws and the needs of its employees.
+Compliance is essential for any employer, and Sexual Harassment Compliance Training is crucial for ensuring that the organization is meeting the state laws and the needs of its employees.